Nairobi National Park Entry Fees 2026

 KWS has issued an official communication stating that visitors should proceed to pay the displayed rates for now, and that refunds for any overpayments will be handled later, depending on the court’s final ruling.

-🛂 Current Park Entry Fees Still Being Charged (as displayed on eCitizen)
+🛂 Current Park Entry Fees Being Charged (as displayed on eCitizen)

 CategoryAdultChild (3–17 yrs)